wonarii/CART210-glossary/keywords/blockchain.md

 For example, blockchains are used in the monetary world for crypto currencies such as Bitcoin and Ethereum since it ensures transparency between transactions and protects the financial identity of individuals when they use crypto to buy or sell anything.[^segura23blockchain]

 [^berg18blockchain]: Berg, Willem van den.
-“Blockchain for Fragile States: The Good, the Bad and the Ugly.”
-Clingendael Institute, 2018. http://www.jstor.org/stable/resrep17341.
+2018 “Blockchain for Fragile States: The Good, the Bad and the Ugly.”
+Clingendael Institute.

 [^kulhari18blockchain]: Kulhari, Shraddha.
+2018.
 “Data Protection, Privacy and Identity: A Complex Triad.”
-In Building-Blocks of a Data Protection Revolution: The Uneasy Case for Blockchain Technology to Secure Privacy and Identity, 1st ed., 23–37.
-Nomos Verlagsgesellschaft mbH, 2018. http://www.jstor.org/stable/j.ctv941qz6.7.
+In *Building-Blocks of a Data Protection Revolution: The Uneasy Case for Blockchain Technology to Secure Privacy and Identity*, 1st ed., 23–37.
+Nomos Verlagsgesellschaft mbH.

-[^segura23blockchain]: SEGURA, EMILIO ABAD.
-“BLOCKCHAIN AND CRYPTOCURRENCIES IN ACCOUNTING.”
-In Holistic Approach to New Technologies for Secure Accounting Management., 57–68.
-Dykinson, S.L., 2023. https://doi.org/10.2307/jj.5076225.7.
+[^segura23blockchain]: Abad Segura, Emilio.
+2023.
+“Blockchain and Cryptocurrencies in Accounting.”
+In *Holistic Approach to New Technologies for Secure Accounting Management*, 57–68.
+Dykinson, S.L.